chef/monitoring-integration-automate/data-dog/README.md

    - Select your visualization --> Timeseries
    - Graph your data
      - Metrics --> key in your metrics name; from --> key in tag values you want to filter your view with; select from "avg by"/"max by"/"min by"/"sum by" --> select the relevant filter for your selection
+     - Selection of environment, tags
+     - Logic: Arithmetic to be applied
-   - Set display preferences: Show --> Global Time
+   - Set display preferences:
+     - Show --> Global Time
+     - Duration of time for data to be shown
-   - Key in a title for your graph
+   - Key in a title for your widget
    - Once done, click on Save

 ![Image alt text](~dchakrab/Documents/Progress Official/Datadog/Creating_widget.png)